sudolaw/verne/README.md

 # verne-golang auth
 ## Tentative structure
 ### client
-1. for testing : run mqtt to post to verne
+1. for testing : run mqtt to post to verne (node mqtt.js)
 ### golang server
 1. Router : router will act as rest webhook (go run router.go)
 2. DB models: for query and insert